fatbu/nodechat/README.md

 Then go to the address in a browser :)

-Port forward for people outsite your network to connect to the external address.
+Port forward for people outside your network to connect to the external address.